Macrometacorp/tutorial-addressbook-restql/README.md

 ## 1. Overview

 Demo to show a real-time adrressbook for three different regions using the saved queries/ restql functionality of c8db.
+Queries that the demo uses are:-

+### 1 .
+SaveContact

+This query takes the parameters firstName, lastName and email as BindVars and inserts the provided data into the collection.

+`INSERT {firstname:@firstName,lastname:@lastName,email:@email} INTO addresses`

+### 2. ReadContact

+This query fetches all the entries in the collection.

+`FOR entry IN addresses RETURN entry`

+### 3. RemoveContact

+This query removes the selected entry from the collection.

+`value": "REMOVE @_key IN addresses`

+### 4. UpdateContact

+This query takes the parameters firstName, lastName and email as BindVars and updates the provided data into the collection.

+`UPDATE @_key WITH { firstname:@firstName, lastname:@lastName, email:@email} IN addresses`
+> **_NOTE:_**  The App when started saves these queries, you need not create them manually.

 ## 2.Pre-requisites